MindscapeHQ/raygun4wordpress/README.md

 ## Ignored domains

-You can enter a comma-delimited list in the field on the settings page to prevent certain domains from sending errors.
+You can enter a comma-delimited list in the field on the settings page to prevent certain domains from sending errors and from being tracked with real user monitoring.

 ## Async sending